foxpass/foxpass-eap-test/README.md

 docker build -t eapol_test .
 ```

-## To run EAP-TTLS (NOTE: This is functional on a linux box, may not work for Mac)
+## To run EAP-TTLS (NOTE: This is functional on a Ubuntu ec2 instance, may not work for Mac)

 modify the following ttls-pap.conf file in the root directory of this repo: